 Our team can access and drain cysts using minimally invasive technology, and evaluate tissue and fluid to help determine the nature of the drainage.

-Our team can diagnose and provide staging for tumor patients, including minimally invasive biopsies to monitor tumor growth.
-We can also treat certain pancreatic tumors to help relieve symptoms, and consult with our surgical team regularly to provide the right care at the right time.
+Through pancreatic cyst surveillance our team can diagnose and provide staging for patients, including minimally invasive biopsies to monitor tumor growth.
+We can also treat certain pancreatic polyps to help relieve symptoms, and consult with our surgical team regularly to provide the right care at the right time.

 Sphincter of Oddi Dysfunction (SOD)